 “I was the only Arab on the 145th editorial board.
 I wear a scarf on my head.
 I believe it was in part because of these things and the polarized political environment at Rutgers that I was placed under a microscope as soon as I took up my position as opinions editor.”

 Wait, she’s Arab?
 I had no idea.
 I would have forgotten if it wasn’t for the fact that it was referred to repeatedly throughout this article, as if it lends credence to the fact that she’s not anti-Semitic.
 Her identity is clearly very important to her, which is a good thing – everyone should have a community in which they feel comfortable.
 But the fact that she’s Arab has nothing to do with why she under such scrutiny.
 Oh and by the way, I’m Jewish.
 For some reason I feel like I haven’t said that enough.
 Anyway, as for the fact that she’s Arab being the only reason why she was put under a microscope, let’s not forget an equally important fact: that she’s incredibly biased.
-Here’s a video where she states, in an NYC subway car, that 9/11 was an inside job (Note: 55 seconds in) That’s why you were under a microscope.
+Here’s a video where she states, in an NYC subway car, that 9/11 was an inside job (Note: she has since removed the video from Vimeo, but feel free to email me for a copy) That’s why you were under a microscope.

 “My superiors, and especially interested outside parties, were on top of me for any hint of showing a “bias” — and remarkably enough, this interest was only shown when it concerned the topic of Israel.
 I think all of my colleagues will agree that none of them had to experience the same scrutiny.”